Alternatives for VA disability firms

 Important boundary

-Pete is not a time tracking, billing, or general document automation platform.
-It is built for VA disability case workup.
+The VA disability operating layer is not a time tracking, billing, or general document automation platform.

 Does Pete replace Smokeball?

-No. Pete does not replace practice management, time tracking, or billing.
-Pete focuses on VA disability case workup.
+No. The VA disability operating layer does not replace practice management, time tracking, or billing.

 When is Pete the better first step?